talonhub/community/PRACTICES.md

 Consider discussing whether breaking changes are acceptable with maintainers before following these instructions.

-In general, document breaking changes in [Breaking Changes](./BREAKING_CHANGES.txt) including a description of what replaced the prior functionality.
+In general, document breaking changes in [BREAKING_CHANGES.txt](./BREAKING_CHANGES.txt) including a description of what replaced the prior functionality.

 When we decide to remove existing functionality, deprecate it if possible using [our deprecations support](./core/deprecations.py) instead of removing it immediately.
 See the documentation string at the top of that file for instructions on deprecations.
 We should leave deprecated behavior unchanged in Community for 6 months if possible.